Kyungje-cho/grafana-influx/README.md

 # What is it?

-Easier installation of Grafana and InfluxDB on Raspberry Pi.
 An installation script to make the process of installing Grafana and InfluxDB easier.
+It will also set up your database and create a new user.
+All you need to do upon completion of the script is nagivate to the Granfana GUI and enter your details.

 # Installation